sourcesimian/uICAL/examples/sonoff-basic/README.md

 ## Manual On
 As with electro-mechanical time switches it is sometimes convienient to have a manual on mode.
 Short press the button to engage the manual on mode.
 The LED will stay lit to indicate that manual on mode is engaged.
 Short press the button again to exit manual on mode.
 The Online Timeswitch will then continue to follow your calendar.
 If you leave the manual on mode engaged the Online Timeswitch will automaticaly exit after the manual on duration you have configured.

+## LED States
+The LED is used to give you an indication of the the state of the device:
+* Config mode: Flashing rapidly, about 3 times a second.
+* Wifi Connecting: Flashing once every two seconds.
+* NTP updating: Flashing once every four seconds.
+* URL fetch failed: Flashing once every ten seconds.
+Will retry in 60 seconds.
+* Force update: The LED is illuminated while the update is taking place.
+* Manual on mode: The LED is continuously iluminated